stanikol/olx/readme.md

     olxUrl - OLX search URL
     max - max number of advertisements to download collection - Mongo collection name
+    parsePhones - When `true` parse and save phones

 You can send these params with POST requests in JSON, as form data or as path params.
 ```